How to Buy a Domain Name in 6 Simple Steps and What to Consider When Purchasing a Domain

 - Domain transfer policy.
 Migrating domain names from one provider to another is a common practice.
 So, make sure to check the registrar’s domain transfer policy to avoid paying extra fees.

-Aside from domain name registrars, many web hosting companies and website builder platforms offer free domain name registration, like Hostinger.
+Aside from domain name registrars, many web hosting companies and website builder platforms offer free domain name registration.

 To streamline the website-making process, we recommend users buy web hosting and a domain name from the same web host.
 Not only is it more cost-effective, but it saves you the time and effort of performing domain transfers.